 - The agreement must be binding and contractual.
 (Contrast Re Goodchild 1 WLR and Lewis v Cotton 2 NZLR)

 - The agreement must be intended to be irrevocable.

 - The surviving party must have intended the will to reflect the agreement.

 Historically, mutual wills were used to ensure that property passed to children of the marriage rather than a widow or widower's spouse on a remarriage.
-Today we would use the device of a life interest in trust to achieve this purpose and take the risk that the other party might change his will.
+Today we would use the device of a life interest in trust to achieve this purpose and take the risk that the other party might change their will.

 The freedom to dispose of your property (after sharing with HM Revenue and Customs) is a basic democratic freedom.
-Accordingly, any attempt to interfere with or reduce that freedom is regarded by judges as something requiring strict compliance with the established principles and certainty that the testator knew what he was doing when he made the will.
+Accordingly, any attempt to interfere with or reduce that freedom is regarded by judges as something requiring strict compliance with the established principles and certainty that the testator knew what he was doing when they made the will.

 We recommend that you read about signing your will correctly and the process of attestation next.

 We believe that every adult should make a will.
 So as to encourage you to do so, we provide some of our more straightforward wills (likely to be suitable for most people) absolutely free with no catches or conditions.
 Just visit our library and choose the most suitable from our library of will templates.
 We offer nine in total that together cover thousands of possible variations of wishes.
 There will be one to suit your situation.
 If you are in doubt as to which to choose, this article about where to start when writing your will should help you to decide exactly which one suits you best.